The Cost Crunch

 Acknowledging the Struggle

 First off, it’s okay to admit that things are tough right now.
 There’s no shame in feeling the pressure when bills are mounting and the budget feels tighter than ever.
-Recognizing the strain is the first step to taking control and finding ways to move forward.
+Recognising the strain is the first step to taking control and finding ways to move forward.

 Small Changes, Big Impact